mhseptiadi/opensrp-db-convert/README.md

 # opensrp-db-conver

-There is 2 main files here.
+There are 2 main files here.
 - generate/generate.go | it is used for generate the schema at the begining of the conversion
 - convert.go | it is used to incrementaly convert the data